yash733/Utility/README.md

         Ensure your API keys are correct and Ollama is running if using local models.
     - PDF conversion errors?
         Make sure wkhtmltopdf is installed and accessible if using pdfkit.

-7. **Causion**
-    - 📫 The output quality Heavily Depends on the LLM you use.
-    - Deepseak model is highly inconsistent NOT RECOMMENDED